-Both the personal and business versions of the American Express Platinum Card offer a suite of perks.
-There are so many perks that are offered, that a separate post to review them is necessary.
+Both the personal and business versions of the American Express Platinum Card offer the best suite of perks in the industry.
+There are so many perks that I wrote separate post to review them.

 The personal version’s annual fee is $550, and the business version’s is $595.
 Both fees are NOT waived the first year.
 But you will likely derive positive expected value from either card, so consider the fee an investment.